 The plan is meant to be dynamic, to allow the municipality to evaluate and phase-in any changes, new approaches and technologies in winter maintenance activities in a fiscally sound manner.
 At the same time, any modifications to municipal winter maintenance activities must ensure that roadway safety is not compromised.
-As specified in the Code of Practice for the Environmental Management of Road Salts, the Winter Operations Plan for the Corporation of the City of Temiskaming Shores was endorsed by Council on the 5th day of October, 2021.
+As specified in the Code of Practice for the Environmental Management of Road Salts, the Winter Operations Plan for the Corporation of the City of Temiskaming Shores is endorsed by City Council.